 What are Dental Expense Benchmarks?

-Every practice has variations in their expenses such as paying rent or paying mortgage, if they have associates, and how many employees they have.
-But there is a clever way to group together specific expense accounts from your Profit & Loss report into six bite-size categories and measure those categories against national averages of dental practice expenses using a percentage of income.
-You can also read my brief introduction post on How to Calculate Dental Office Overhead if you simply just want to calculate your total overhead and not break it down into categories yet.
+Every practice has variations in their expenses such as paying rent or paying mortgage, if you have associates, and how many employees you have.
+But there is a clever way to group together specific expense accounts from your Profit & Loss report into six bite-size categories.
+Then you measure those six categories against national averages of dental practice expenses using the percentage of income.

 The dental overhead expense categories and percentages of income are as follows: